getlago/lago-docs/docs/guide/07_coupons.md

 Coupons allow you to offer discounts to your customers.
 When you apply a coupon to a customer, its value will be deducted from their next invoice(s).

 :::info
-The value of the coupon is deducted from the amount of the invoice before tax.
+The value of the coupon is deducted from the amount of the invoice after tax.
 :::

 ## Create coupons